d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │   (orderless-style-dispatchers '(orderless-fast-dispatch))
   │   (orderless-matching-styles '(orderless-literal orderless-regexp))) │
-  │ (setq-local corfu-auto        t
+  │ (setq corfu-auto        t
   │       corfu-auto-delay  0  ;; TOO SMALL - NOT RECOMMENDED
-  │ 	    corfu-auto-prefix 1 ;; TOO SMALL - NOT RECOMMENDED
+  │       corfu-auto-prefix 0) ;; TOO SMALL - NOT RECOMMENDED
+  │
+  │ (add-hook 'corfu-mode-hook
+  │ 	  (lambda ()
-  │ 	    completion-styles '(orderless-fast basic)) └────
+  │ 	    (setq-local completion-styles '(orderless-fast basic) │ 			completion-category-overrides nil
+  │ 			completion-category-defaults nil)))
+  └────

-4.2 Completing in the minibuffer ────────────────────────────────
+4.3 Completing in the minibuffer ────────────────────────────────

   Corfu can be used for completion in the minibuffer, since it relies on child frames to display the candidates.
-The Corfu popup can be shown even if it doesn't fully fit inside the minibuffer.
+The Corfu popup floats on top of the Emacs frame and can be shown even if it doesn't fit inside the minibuffer.

   `global-corfu-mode' activates `corfu-mode' in the minibuffer if the variable `global-corfu-minibuffer' is non-nil.
 In order to avoid